-å ¶AT
+∳ IAT

 Child's Name: Date of Birth:

-This plan is to help you know the child's triggers, e asthma episode.
-It includes what you should do if the
+This plan is to help you know the child's triggers, asthma episode.
+It includes what you should do if

-If the child takes medication, follow the instruction s on the child's Medication Consent Form.
+If the child takes medication, follow the instruction ons on the child's Medication Consent Form.

-Known triggers for this child's asthma (circle all t hat apply):
+Known triggers for this child's asthma (circle al. that apply):

 colds excitement

 mold weather changes

 exercise animals

 tree pollens smoke

 dust foods:

 strong odors

 grass other:

 flowers

-Activities when this child has needed special attent ion in the past (circle all that apply):
+Activities when this child has needed special atte ntion in the past (circle all that apply):

 Outdoors Indoors

 outdoors on cold or windy days kerosene/wood stove

 jumping in leaves heated rooms

 animals painting or renovations

 running hard art projects with chalk, glues

 gardening pet care

 playing in freshly cut grass sitting on carpets

 recent lawn treatment other:

 other:

-Fauly Wayning Signs for this shild's asthma (sixel a all that apply)
+Early Warning Signs for this child's asthma (cir. cle all that apply):

-Early Warning Signs for this child's asthma (circle behavior changes, such as nervousness headache
+behavior changes, such as nervousness headache

-fatigue

-rapid breathing Č
+rapid breathing fatigue

 wheezing, coughing changes in peak flow meter readings

 stuffy or runny nose watery eyes, itchy throat or chin

 other:

-fatigue ma episodes (circle all that apply):
+Typical signs and symptoms of this child's asth nma episodes (circle all that apply):

-iangue agitation
+fatigue agitation

 red, pale or swollen face flaring nostrils

 grunting mouth open (panting)

 breathing faster persistent coughing

 wheezing complaints of chest pain/tightness

 restlessness gray or blue lips or fingernails

 dark circles under eyes difficulty playing, eating, drinking, talking

 sucking in chest/neck Other:

-Peak Flow Meter Does this child use a peak flow meter to monito Personal best reading n for instructions.)
+- or the need for medication in care?
+Yes No

+Reading to get medical help

+How often has this child needed urgent care from n a doctor for an episode of asthma:

+• in the past 3 months?

+• in the past 12 months?

-Staff Identify the staff who will provide care to this ch ild:
+Staff Identify the staff who will provide care to this ch nild:

-Name Credentials or Professional License Information
+Credentials or

-Name

-Name Describe any additional training, procedures or c Professional License Information
+Name Professional License Information

+Describe any additional training, procedures or contains this child.
+Also describe how this additional train who will provide this training.
+This includes training uses one to help manage asthma. ning and competency will be achieved, including